Loading…

 SIU (Lee Jong-hui)

-The Tower of God reading guide question almost everyone asks isn't about reading order — it's about how to find Season 2 on WEBTOON without accidentally starting over.
+The Tower of God reading guide question almost everyone asks isn't about reading order.
+It's about how to find Season 2 on WEBTOON without accidentally starting over.

 The platform splits the three seasons into separate chapter lists.
 Finish Season 1 and the list ends.
 If you don't know where to look next, you'll either search fruitlessly for "Episode 79" (which doesn't exist on WEBTOON) or assume the series is on hiatus at episode 78.
 Neither is true.
 What follows is the guide that explains the platform structure, the anime entry points, and what's actually readable right now.